seinecle/GradingPicsOnBrightspace/README.md

 - When done with all the pics, I will just upload the grades of the Excel file on Brightspace.

 ###Technical aspects of the solution:
-- I will take this opportunity to develop a JavaFX app for Windows an Mac.
+- I will take this opportunity to develop a JavaFX app for Windows and Mac.
 - I should add a connection to the api of Brightspace to skip the manual download and upload, that's planned.

 Feedback and questions? levallois@em-lyon.com